lab11/PlugWatch/powerwatch/deployment-tools/provision/README.md

 $ pip install brother_ql #note that you may need to add ~/.local/bin to your path
 ```

-### Get the google sheets key
+### Setup keys

 https://pygsheets.readthedocs.io/en/latest/authorization.html

 At a high level you need to enable the google drive and google sheets APIs,
 the create a consent form and a client oauth crediential.

+You must also put a valid particle auth token in the particle-config.json file

 ### Run the script

-Connect the particle and the printer to run the script
+Connect the particle and the printer to run the script.

 ```
 $ sudo ./claim.py -p PRODUCT_ID
 ```

-Sorry you have to use sudo